LaxarJS/laxar/docs/manuals/flow_and_places.md

 }
 ```

-This flow is typical for a wizard-like application as it allows a forward and backward navigation, but only sparsely jumping in between pages.
+This flow is typical for a wizard-like application, as it allows a forward and backward navigation, but only sparsely jumping in between pages.
-The first place is called *introduction*, which simply displays a page and just lets the user navigate to the *next* target, which would be resolved to the place *interests*.
+The first place in the example is called *introduction*, which simply displays a page and just lets the user navigate to the *next* target, which would be resolved to the place *interests*.
 Here a page is displayed where the user can input his interests, e.g. his hobbies or music taste.
-As we are in the middle of a wizard there's a *previous* target reachable now in addition to the *next* and *help* targets.
+As we are in the middle of a wizard, there's a *previous* target reachable now in addition to the *next* and *help* targets.
 Unsurprisingly the *previous* target references the place *introduction* again.
 The *next* target instead leads us to another new place with identifier *profession*.
 The *profession* place may only lead us back to the *interests* place via the *previous* target.